 The awesome thing about GoPros is that when new ones come out, the older ones get cheaper.
 And the Hero7, although a few years old now, is still one of the best action cams around.
-It handles diving up to 10 meters underwater, and features built-in image stabilization that changed the game.
-And like its successors, it shoots 4K video at 60fps and takes 12MP still.
+It handles diving up to 10 meters underwater and features built-in image stabilization that changed the game.
+And like its successors, it shoots 4K video at 60fps and takes 12MP stills.
 See, not bad for an old fella, eh?

 11. GoPro Max

-When you really want to get creative with the footage you are capturing the GoPro Max is the ticket.
+When you really want to get creative with the footage you are capturing, the GoPro Max is the ticket.
 With a camera on both the front and the rear, the camera captures footage from all angles and in post-production, you can create some really cool visual effects.
 It’s a little bit of a specialized endeavor and you will need some post video footage editing skills to fully take advantage, but it can take your biking, hiking and diving footage up a notch.